AIMDek-Technologies/ror-erb-postgresql/README.md

-# Ruby on Rails with HAML Prototype
+# Ruby on Rails with ERB Prototype

 This prototype will work with following technical specifications:
 1. Ruby 2.0.0 or above